andy64lol/ChronoTale/README.md

 # TextRP

-This is a simple text RPG in python.
+This is a simple text RPG project in python.